bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 ### Angular components

-Services that do are not stateful and/or are only supposed to be used locally to extract complex logic from a component can be injected directly into standalone components, completely bypassing modules.
+Services that are not stateful and/or are only supposed to be used locally to extract complex logic from a component can be injected directly into standalone components, completely bypassing modules.